tabalinas/jsgrid/README.md

 ## Methods

-jsGrid methods could be called jQuery plugin or directly.
+jsGrid methods could be called with `jsGrid` jQuery plugin or directly.

 To use jsGrid plugin to call a method, just call `jsGrid` with method name and required parameters as next arguments: